 Gracie Barra – BJJ for All

 The Gracie Barra expansion used many of its black belts to open smaller Gracie Barra academies all around the US, using a “BJJ for all” approach and marketing campaign tag line, in an attempt to become a more family orientated sporting academy.
-This highly successful plan saw the growth of its student portfolio by the 1000’s but took its toll on the competition team, a team that saw its black belts spread out around the world training mostly by themselves or with students, which proved to be of influence in Gracie Barra’s weaker performances on the major tournaments at the black belt level in the later years.
+This highly successful plan saw the growth of its student portfolio by the 1000’s but took its toll on the competition team, a team that saw its black belts spread out around the world training mostly by themselves or with students, which proved to be of influence in Gracie Barra’s weaker performances on the major tournaments at the black belt level in the mid 2000′s.

 Gracie Barra Rio de Janeiro (from the Real Rio Show)